Samarkand International Airport

-Samarkand International Airport is located on the northern outskirts of Samarkand city at an altitude of 680 meters above sea level.
+Samarkand International Airport is located on the northern outskirts of Samarkand at an altitude of 680 meters above sea level.

 History

 Samarkand International Airport is the first airport in the modern history of Uzbekistan.
 The initial facilities for the airport were constructed in 1967, including a runway, a small terminal, and basic infrastructure.
 In its early years, the airport mostly operated domestic charter flights, until the first scheduled flights began in the 1980s.
 The national airline Uzbekistan Airways started operating flights to the airport after its establishment in 1992, contributing to an increase in passenger traffic.

 A new passenger terminal was built in 2009, taxiways were reconstructed, a new air traffic control building was constructed, and modern aeronautical navigation equipment was installed.